What is an Informative Speech?

 Ensure your topic is significant.
 Aim to educate, inform, or inspire your audience, answering why your topic matters.

-If you're in need of topic inspiration, explore our informative speech topics blog.
+If you need a topic idea, explore our informative speech topics blog.

 Step 2: Create an Informative Speech Outline